 Summary

 With the growing popularity of mobile payments and cross-border purchases, it is worth paying attention to currency conversion fees and disputes, as these can realistically impact business profitability.
 Regularly monitoring the pricing and adapting the platform to customer needs will help you fully leverage the opportunities that Stripe offers in 2026.
+Rates and rules vary by country, so check the pricing for your market and consult an accountant where needed.